israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 > `var f = function () { };  // function expr. inside var decl.`

 #### Automatic Semicolon Insertion
+The goal of automatic semicolon insertion (ASI) is to make semicolons optional at the end of a line.

 ### Code block
 A block set that use to group statements , expression and declaration together (and can be zero statement either), functions, or if statement are some sort of block statements